About the Gap Report

 The Shortage of Affordable Housing Results in Cost-Burdens and Housing Instability for Millions of Renters

 Cost-burdens are a direct result of the shortage of affordable and available rental homes and low wages.
 A household is cost-burdened when it spends more than 30% of its income on rent and utilities, and severely cost-burdened when it spends more than 50%.
-Seventy-one percent of extremely low-income renter households are severely cost-burdened.
-They account for nearly 72% of all severely cost-burdened renter households in the U.S.
+Seventy percent of extremely low-income renter households are severely cost-burdened.
+They account for over 72% of all severely cost-burdened renter households in the U.S.

 |Extremely Low Income||Very Low Income||Low Income||Middle Income||Above Median Income|